usaid-cs/yesterday-i-learned/random.md

 - 女湯 is where women simmer themselves.
 - To contain dirt (or to perheps give foreigners a hint), where the Japanese expect you to take off your shoes, there is often a change in elevation.
 At your typical entryway called [玄関](https://en.wikipedia.org/wiki/Genkan), the elevation is lower than the rest of the floor.
 - Asian men can be at most a 8.5 out of 10, say people on [Okay Cupid](https://theblog.okcupid.com/race-and-attraction-2009-2014-107dcbb4f060).
-- There is a fancy word for cutting into thin strips, called [julienning](https://en.wikipedia.org/wiki/Julienning).
 - "Wikipedia articles near you" is [built into the website](https://en.wikipedia.org/wiki/Special:Nearby).
 There is no need to reinvent it.
 - The [Rogers Centre](https://en.wikipedia.org/wiki/Rogers_Centre) has a pronounciation just like "SKY-dome".
 - To remove a mechanical keyboard's keycaps, wiggle the keycap with your remover.
 Don't pull!
 Don't yank!